 Experts in Damp Proofing and Timber Preservation in Colchester

-Damp Proofing Specialists Colchester specialise in damp proofing, timber preservation and basement waterproofing, successfully treating private, commercial, housing association and public sector properties.
+Damp Proofing Specialists Colchester are experts in damp proofing, timber preservation and basement waterproofing, successfully treating private, commercial, housing association and public sector properties.

-We provide damp proofing solutions throughout the Essex, Anglia and London region.
+We provide damp proofing solutions throughout the Essex, Suffolk and London region.

 Please look at our services pages and contact us to see how we can help

 A big issue, especially for Colchester, is the changing weather conditions we’re seeing each year.
 Rising levels of ground water can overwhelm your property’s existing damp proofing and unusually heavy rainfall contributes to both penetrating damp and rising damp.
 Your damp problem may be a combination of these and other factors: if you have a damp problem, the quickest and easiest way of curing it is to contact a damp proofing specialist in Colchester.